 If you play a wind instrument, you know the term embouchure—the way you position and use your lips, tongue, facial muscles, and teeth to produce the sound you want.
-Depending on the instrument you play, you might be completely unaffected when you get your braces, or you might need to develop a more comfortable embouchure to accommodate them.
+Depending on the instrument you play, you might be completely unaffected when you get your braces.
+You might need to develop a more comfortable embouchure to accommodate them.

-If you play a wind instrument such as the flute or piccolo, you might find that your normal lip positioning or blowing angle is affected by your braces, but usually the adjustment time is fairly short.
-Reed instruments such as the saxophone, clarinet, oboe, and bassoon are considered some of the easiest to adjust to when you have braces, but even though the single and double reed mouthpieces don’t require as much pressure as brass instruments, there can still be an adjustment period.
-One thing you should look out for is more condensation in your mouthpiece or instrument—be sure to keep your instrument clean to keep your sound pure.
+If you play a wind instrument such as the flute or piccolo, you might find that your normal lip positioning or blowing angle is affected by your braces, but usually, the adjustment time is fairly short.
+Saxophones, clarinets, oboes, and bassoons are considered some of the easiest to adjust to when you have braces.
+The single and double reed mouthpieces don’t require as much pressure as brass instruments.
+There still be an adjustment period.
+One thing you should look out for is more condensation in your mouthpiece or instrument.
+Keep your instrument clean to keep your sound pure.

 How Can We Help?